 They’re red, they’re tasty, and they’re one of Michigan’s most prized specialty crops!
-Fresh sweet Michigan cherries are in season from late June to August while Montmorency tart cherries are available throughout the year in dried, frozen, canned, or as juices and concentrates.
+While fresh sweet Michigan cherries are only in season from late June to August, Montmorency tart cherries are available throughout the year in dried, frozen, canned, or as juices and concentrates.

 - Michigan produces both tart (perfect for baked goods, entrees, snacks, smoothies, salads, and other recipes) and sweet (for fresh eating) cherries

 - Michigan grows 70% of the United States’ supply of tart cherries, ranking first in production